New Covid mutation BA.2.86 found in UK as fears grow of surge in cases

 UK case is only fifth found in the world

-A case of the new Covid variant BA.2.86 has been found in the UK.
+A case of the new Covid variant BA.2.86 has been found in the UK – only the fifth worldwide.

 Dr Meera Chand, deputy director of the UK Health Security Agency (UKHSA), said “We’re aware that BA.2.86 has been detected in the UK.
 UKHSA is assessing the situation and will provide further information in due course.”